Modellierung Cyber-Physischer Systeme Mini Lab 2026s [Lab0 2026s]

 (0/0/4) INF-25-BA-P-CPSM, Summer 2026

-- ⏰ Time, Date, and Location: by arrangement; final presentations and optional first meeting on either Friday, 2.
+- ⏰ Time, Date, and Location: Fridays, 2.
 DS (09:20) or 3.
-DS (11:10) (pick one), APB 1072; final presentations also on Wednesday, 16:00, APB 1072; in between: weekly web meetings
+DS (11:10) (pick one), APB 1072; (some presentations might need to happen on Wednesday, 16:00, APB 1072)

 - 🟢 Start: 1st week of teaching period